SalmanDeveloperz/python_udemy/README.md

 # GET REQUEST

-## For installation of Python virtual Environment:-
+## For installation of Python virtual Environment on local:-

 ```
 python -m venv fastvenv